kubernetes/sig-release/release-team/role-handbooks/communications/templates/feature-blog-messages.md

 ```
 Hi @xx 👋 -- this is YOURNAME (@your_github_id) from the vX.yy Communications Team!

 Just a friendly reminder that we are approaching the feature blog "ready for review" deadline: **<<BLOG_READY>> WEEKDAY, DAY MONTH**.
-We ask you to have the blog in non-draft state, and all write-up to be complete, so that we can start the blog review from SIG Docs Blog team.
+We ask you to have the blog in non-draft state by retitling using `/retitle` it to remove the "[WIP]" from the title but retaining `draft:true` in the frontmatter.
+Additionally, ensure that the write-up is complete so that we can start the blog review from SIG Docs Blog team.

 If you have any questions or need help, please don't hesitate to reach out to me or any of the Communications Team members.
 We are here to help you!
 ```